The Gravity of Becoming

 Hide the hands

-Trinity Local lives inside Claude Code, Codex CLI, Gemini CLI, Cursor.
+Trinity Local lives inside Claude Code, Codex CLI, Antigravity, and Cursor.
 There's no new app to install, no separate window, no dashboard to check.
-Type a hard question; an MCP tool runs three labs in parallel and a chairman picks the answer you would have picked.
-The probabilistic inference across billions of parameters happens, but you never have to look at it.
+Type a hard question; an MCP tool runs three labs in parallel and a chairman weighs the split through your lens and picks a winner.
+The probabilistic inference across billions of parameters happens, but you never have to look at it — only at the verdict, and at exactly where the three labs split.

 Time to Wow: paste a brief into Claude Code, council runs, you see one answer.
-Time to Mastery: every override teaches the local router about your taste.
+Time to Mastery: every council sharpens which model wins your kind of question.
 The interface gets out of the way.
 The cathedral has a door.